Stuycs-K/lab11-stuyrim-5-khoshe-chens/README.md

 :ballot_box_with_check: Asking for target based on name

+:ballot_box_with_check: adventurer names are randomly chosen from a list with no repeats

 :ballot_box_with_check: added baseDmg to all Adventurer subclasses so an Adventurer's damage can be buffed

 :white_check_mark: Necromancer attack/support/special